openedx/credentials/docs/sharing/verifiable_credentials/configuration.rst

 Default data models
 -------------------

-Deployment configuration can override `data models set`_ with the respect of the following restrictions:
+Deployment configuration can override the :ref:`data models set <vc-data-models>` with respect to the following restrictions:

 - there always must be at least 1 data model available
 - each storage is pre-configured to use some data model which must be available